 Split ends and brittle hair are a dead giveaway of hair damage, so snipping them off with regular trims will keep hair looking as healthy as possible while you’re incorporating a new haircare routine.

 Bad news: The chemicals used in hair color products, especially bleach, can be extremely harsh on your hair.
 If you’re actively trying to reverse chemical damage, try to avoid coloring or relaxing your hair — or getting hair extensions, which can pull and break the bonds of your natural hair strand.
 This doesn’t have to be forever, but an extended break from hair dye and other harsh chemicals can help restore hair’s health.

 Then, once you’re ready to get back to it, use the Restore collection or a bond builder that helps repair all three types of hair bonds to help offset chemical damage from those treatments.
 (It’s safe for use on color-treated hair.)
 To give any of your damaged hair some extra love, use a hair repair treatment that will not only make your hair feel but look healthier after use.
 Try our Triple Detox Shampoo to gently, yet effectively, remove buildup from product, pollution, and hard water.

 6. Add protection

-Between UV exposure and air pollution, the great outdoors can, incidentally, dry out your hair and contribute to heat damage.
-Instead of avoiding it, you can help prevent UV ray hair damage by moisturizing your strands with a nourishing product like our Restore Repair Leave-In conditioner.
-This conditioning leave-in hair treatment will defend hair against the damaging effects of UV rays, help prevent up to 93% of new split ends typically caused by styling, and significantly strengthen hair, leaving it 15 times stronger after just one use.
+Between UV exposure and air pollution, the great outdoors can, incidentally, lead to dry damaged hair.
+Remember to wear a hat or scarf for initial protection.
+Additionally, you can help prevent UV ray hair damage by moisturizing your strands with a nourishing product like our Restore Repair Leave-In conditioner.
+This conditioning leave-in hair treatment will defend hair against the damaging effects of UV rays, help prevent up to 93% of new damaged ends typically caused by styling, and significantly strengthen hair, leaving it 15 times stronger after just one use.